gsaqui/gsaqui.github.io/about.markdown

 - Been at FansUnite for 10 years
     - first engineer
-    - built many versions of the platform over the years to try something that would stick
+    - built many versions of the platform over the years to trying to find something that would stick
-    - moved into role of engineering manager when it became obvious that there was a need inside of the company to add structure
+    - moved into role of engineering manager when it became obvious that there was a need inside the company to add structure
         - responsible for bringing structure to the engineering team
         - responsible for hiring all backend developers
         - responsible for hiring and building out the QA team